 B.A., English, Rutgers University

 Danica Savonick is an Assistant Professor of English at SUNY Cortland, where she teaches courses on multicultural and African American literature, feminist theory, and digital humanities.
 Danica holds a Ph.D. in English and a Certificate in American Studies from the CUNY Graduate Center.
 Her research analyzes the relationships among literature, pedagogy, and social justice.
 Her current manuscript, “Insurgent Knowledge: The Poetics and Pedagogy of Toni Cade Bambara, June Jordan, Audre Lorde, and Adrienne Rich in the Era of Open Admissions” examines how feminist and anti-racist aesthetics have shaped student-centered pedagogies and how classroom encounters with students have had a lasting impact on postwar literature and theory.
 Through archival research on syllabi, lesson plans, and assignments alongside analysis of published literary texts, Insurgent Knowledge shows how pedagogy, poetics, and politics intersect in the work of Lorde, Bambara, Jordan, and Rich.
-Her scholarship on pedagogy, social justice, and literature has appeared in American Literature, Callaloo, Modern Fiction Studies, Keywords for Digital Pedagogy in the Humanities, and Digital Humanities Quarterly, and Hybrid Pedagogy as well as Inside Higher Ed and the Chronicle.
+Her scholarship on pedagogy, social justice, and literature has appeared in American Literature, Callaloo, Modern Fiction Studies, Keywords for Digital Pedagogy in the Humanities, Digital Humanities Quarterly, and Hybrid Pedagogy as well as Inside Higher Ed and the Chronicle.
 In 2017, Danica was awarded the Association of American Colleges & Universities K. Patricia Cross Future Leaders Award, a Woodrow Wilson Fellowship in Women’s Studies, and a Mellon/ACLS Dissertation Completion Fellowship.

 As a former Futures Initiative Fellow, Danica has worked to advance equity and innovation in education and promote reinvestment in higher education as a public good through advanced graduate training in pedagogy, peer mentorship programs for undergraduates, and public programming like The University Worth Fighting For.
 Danica helped organized many public events including “Teaching as Social Justice,” “Tools for Pedagogical, Institutional, and Social Change,” and a post-election teach-in, all of which convened educators, artists, activists, librarians, journalists, and administrators to crowdsource strategies for empowering undergraduates, especially from low-income and minority backgrounds.

 Email Danica at email@example.com and follow her on Twitter @danicasavonick